 Too often, hiring is held up when managers take on too much responsibility, forcing the entire hiring process to revolve around them.
 The best hiring managers understand that they aren’t the only person who needs to be satisfied with a candidate and understand that they need to make a good hiring decision as quickly as possible.
 They are the facilitator of the process, and they will understand their role and how it relates to other hiring decision maker roles within your company.

 Responsibility also applies after the hire has been made.
 The best hiring managers care deeply about making good hires and will always follow the progress of the people they have hired.
 No matter how well or poorly a hire ends up doing, great hiring managers want to know and want to take responsibility for their continued success.
 Though they may not act as an official mentor, great hiring managers will maintain their relationships with your newly hired employees and help them transition into your company.

-Hiring your hiring managers should never be a decision that you take lightly.
+Hiring hiring managers should never be a decision taken lightly.
 These are the people who decide on the future of your company, so they need the experience to tell the movers and shakers from the liars and fakers.
 At the same time, they need to be focused on giving all your candidates a positive application experience and they need to be responsible enough to properly facilitate your hiring.